Mrs. Plant’s Amy’s Copycat Vegan Bean and Rice Burritos

 - 3/4 cup of cooked brown rice freshly cooked is best

-- 3-4 roasted jalapenos seeded and chopped finely (optional)
+- 3-4 roasted jalapenos or serranos seeded and chopped finely (optional)

 - 2 1/2 T salt-free tomato paste